gaspare-mascolino/knowledge/docs/pages/music.md

 **Harmonic Continuity**

-In this method the chords could be appears in each kind of inversion, inserting the VI Major to create a 4 degrees chord.
+In this method the chords could be appeared in each kind of inversion, inserting the VI Major to create a 4 degrees chord.

-*Base principle of harmonic continuity*: keep the note in common between chords (the same vocals registry).
+*Base principle of harmonic continuity*: keep the note in common between chords (the same vocals' registry).

 !!!
 Warning

     If two chords have no notes in common it's important to keep the top note (singing note) near to a note of the next chord, at least if you don't want to change register.

-The **Soprano Top Note** (guide note) will be supported from the notes of the chord *from the top to the bottom* (more closely possible); 13th, 11th, 9th and the 7th can be used ** only on the sing part or under much higher extensions** (A 9th under a 11th).
+The **Soprano Top Note** (guide note) will be supported from the notes of the chord *from the top to the bottom* (more closely possible); 13th, 11th, 9th and the 7th can be used ** only on the sing part or under much higher extensions** (A 9th under an 11th).
 This needs to avoid the number of the notes which can be added to particulars chords.

 !!!
 Info

     When a chord remains stationary the guide note could be changed.

 !!!
 Note
-    In harmonization it is better to use at least a 3th minor under.
-Offen if a 13th, 11th, 9th and the 7th is on the sing part it used to put an inversion with the root note not at the bottom of the chord.
+    In harmonization it is better to use at least a 3rd minor under.
+Often if a 13th, 11th, 9th and the 7th is on the sing part it used to put an inversion with the root note not at the bottom of the chord.

 *Harmonization in 4 parts*